dvilajeti01/SOS-Alarm-System/README.md

             structure_info = [StructureType,StructureNumber,Borough,MSPlate,Network,FacilityName,isVented,Inspection]
             self.sos = sos(IMEINumber,SerialNo,structure_info)
    ```
-From this implementation, one can see that composition between the sos and structure classes is favored over having an sos object inherit from the structure class.
+From this implementation, one can see that composition between the sos and structure classes is favored over inheritance.
 But why does the SOS box not inherit from the structure class?
-Because the structure **has a** SOS box, it is **NOT A** SOS box.
-This is the main difference between the composition and inheritance OOP patterns.
+Because the structure **has a** SOS box, an SOS box **is not** a structure.
+The difference in relationships described is the main difference between the composition and inheritance OOP patterns.
 The diagram below helps visualize this difference.

    ![alt text](https://github.com/dvilajeti01/SOS-Alarm-System/blob/version-1.1/README_pictures/Structure-SOS_Diagram.PNG)